bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Resource definition data schemas/Schemas/IfcGeometryResource/Entities/IfcSpiral/Documentation.md

 x = ∫cos&Thetadl
 y = ∫sin&Thetadl

-where &Theta is the deflection or in other notation the tangen angle and dl the differential of the spiral length.
+where &Theta is the deflection or bearing angle and dl the differential of the spiral length.